 The amount of potassium in one teaspoon of SuperBeets® is 85 mg.

-Now take a look at the Nutrition Facts for the powdered beet root juice that Simply the Best will carry.
+Now take a look at the Nutrition Facts for the powdered beet root juice that Simply the Best carries.
 The product was chosen because it is organic and charged with nutrition.

 When a glass of SuperBeets® gives you just 85 mg of potassium, the word “super” becomes meaningless.
 I am not impressed with SuperBeets®.